-James McDonald, Vice President, Resource Geology of Talon and Mike Shaw, Vice President, Exploration of Talon are both Qualified Persons within the meaning of NI 43-101.
-Messrs.
-McDonald and Shaw have reviewed, approved and verified the technical information

-The Qualified Person who is responsible for the Initial Resource Estimate and the Updated Resource Estimate is Brian Thomas, senior resource geologist at Golder and independent of Talon.
-Mr. Thomas has reviewed, approved and verified the data disclosed in this Annual Information Form relating to the Initial Resource Estimate and the Updated Resource Estimate (including sampling, analytical and test data underlying the mineral resource estimates).
+James McDonald, Vice President, Resource Geology of Talon is a Qualified Person within the meaning of NI 43-101.
+Mr. McDonald has reviewed, approved and verified the technical information disclosed in this Annual Information Form (other than the information in the Tamarack North Technical Report, including the Resource Estimate), including sampling, analytical and test data underlying the technical information.